Instant Pot Pork Loin

 Instructions

-• Cancel the Sauté function and place a trivet in the IP and set the pork on top of the trivet.
+• Cook.
+Cancel the Sauté function and place a trivet in the IP and set the pork on top of the trivet.
 Lock the lid and pressure cook at HIGH PRESSURE for 15 minutes.
-Then, let pressure come down naturally for 15 minutes, and quick release any remaining pressure.
-Open the lid and check internal temperature with an instant read meat thermometer; it should read 145˚F. If it’s less than this, you can place the lid back on the pot to let the carryover heat cook the pork to doneness.
-Shouldn’t take more than 2 to 3 minutes.
+Then, let the pressure come down naturally for 15 minutes, and quick-release any remaining pressure.

-• In the meantime, prepare the pan-sauce: Select the Sauté function on the IP and bring liquid to a boil.
+• In the meantime, prepare the pan-sauce: Select the Sauté function on the IP and bring the liquid to a boil.
 Continue to cook at a slow boil for 5 minutes, or until reduced by half, stirring occasionally.

 Nutrition